rightjs/rightjs-core/doc/en/fx/fx.element.md

 # Fx Element Extensions

-There are several shortcuts to initiate the visual effects right out of dom-elements.
+There are several shortcuts to initiate visual effects right out of dom-elements.